jyu-theartofml/kaggle_quora/README.md

 # kaggle_quora (active competition)

 <p> In this Kaggle competition, the goal is to compile a model to identify if a pair of questioins is asking the same thing or not.
-Quora provides 400K+ question pairs for
+Quora provided 400K+ question pairs for
 the training set, and the final test data set has 2,345,796 question pairs (that's alot of data!).
 While many Kagglers have used techniques such as Xgboost and feature extraction such as TF-IDF, ratio of matching words, and weighted word2vec, recurrent neural network is used here to explore its potential in solving this problem.
 Log loss is used to evaluate the performance of the model.</p>